systemd/systemd/docs/INITRD_INTERFACE.md

 implemented as an actual ramdisk, ramfs or tmpfs.
 We recommend using _initrd_ in this sense as a term that is unrelated to the actual backing technologies used.

-Oh, and one last question before closing: instead of implementing these features in your own distro's initrd, may I suggest just using Dracut instead?
-It's all already implemented there!

 ## Using systemd inside an initrd